How to Make Sun Dried Tomatoes in a Dehydrator or Oven

 Ingredients

-- Fresh herbs of choice, such as sage, oregano, thyme, and/or rosemary
+- Optional: fresh herbs such as sage, oregano, thyme, basil and/or rosemary

 Instructions

-- Wash and cut the tomatoes into halves, quarters, sixths, or even eighths depending on size, aiming to get similar-sized pieces so the tomatoes will dry evenly.
+- Wash, core, and cut the tomatoes into small wedges – in halves, quarters, sixths, or even eighths depending on size of the tomatoes, aiming for similar thickness so the pieces dry evenly.
+Cut cherry or grape tomatoes in half.

-- Wash and finely chop the fresh herbs.
-Approximately 1 heaping tablespoon of chopped herbs for every 2 pounds of prepped tomatoes.
+- Optional: wash and finely chop the fresh herbs.
+We use approximately 1 heaping tablespoon of chopped herbs for every 2 pounds of prepped tomatoes, though you can simply eyeball it too.

 - Add cut tomatoes and fresh herbs into a mixing bowl, and lightly mix to thoroughly combine the ingredients.

-- Once dried to your liking, store in an airtight container in the refrigerator for optimum freshness.
+- Once dried to your liking, store in an airtight container with a lid in a cool, dry, dark location (or in the refrigerator for optimum freshness).
 They should last for several months to a year.

 42 Comments